frontendpatterns/frontendpatterns.dev/src/content/patterns/subresource-integrity.md

 ---
 # Subresource Integrity

-Use integrity hashes on external scripts and stylesheets to ensure resources haven't been tampered with.

 ## Problem

 Without this pattern, the premise that using integrity hashes on external scripts and stylesheets to ensure resources haven't been tampered with falls apart, and small changes trigger cascading regressions.